Snowmobile storage tips

 - Clean, wax and oil your snowmobile to help prevent corrosion.

 - There are two paths regarding fuel systems — drain the fuel tank, or fill the tank and add a fuel stabilizer.
 Consult your owner's manual for your manufacturer's recommendation.

-- Fog the engine.
-Check your owner’s manual for the correct way to do this for your specific sled.
+- Fog the engine to help protect it from moisture.
+Check your owner's manual for the correct way to do this for your specific sled.

-- After you fog the engine, you can drain the carburetors of fuel.
+- After you fog the engine, you can drain the carburetors of excess fuel.